mattytrentini/micropython_workshop/pages/intro.rst

 such as by illuminating LEDs, connecting sensors and buttons for input, or outputting to displays.

-The shields are build for a developer board called the *Wemos D1*, originally built around an ESP8266 microcontroller.
+The shields are built for a developer board called the *Wemos D1 Mini*, originally built around an ESP8266 microcontroller.
 These boards became very popular and so shields for them are readily available and inexpensive.
 Instead of the original ESP8266 board, a much more powerful microcontroller - an ESP32 - was chosen for this workshop.
-The development board is known as the *TTGO Mini 32* board was chosen and it matches the pin layout of the Wemos D1 so all the existing shields can be used.
+The development board is known as the *TTGO Mini 32* board and it matches the pin layout of the Wemos D1 Mini so all the existing shields can be used.

 Shields are *perfect* for a starter workshop since there's no need to solder components together or even use a breadboard.
 Just plug the shield